sfproductlabs/haswarm/README.md

 # High Availabilty Docker Swarm Config
-Using consul, traefik, docker swarm.
-This is recommended for **PUBLIC** swarms only.
-Setup another swarm for your intranet applications, or at least improve the firewall configuration as per below.
+My notes after trying to use consul, traefik for docker swarm.
+This is not recommended.
+[Use my new project instead](https://github.com/sfproductlabs/roo).

 ## TL;DR
 * Update the [docker-compose.yml](https://github.com/dioptre/haswarm/blob/master/docker-compose.yml) docker swarm/stack to suit your infrastructure.